jakubtuchol/dailycodingproblem/README.md

       goal of minimizing cost while ensuring that no two neighboring houses are of the same color.
     * Given an N by K matrix where the nth row and kth column represents the cost to build the nth house with kth color, return the minimum cost which achieves this goal.
-* Problem #25
-    * Implement regular expression matching with the following special characters:
-      * `.` (period) which matches any single character
-      * `*` (asterisk) which matches zero or more of the preceding element
-    * That is, implement a function that takes in a string and a valid regular expression and returns whether or not the string matches the regular expression.
-    * For example, given the regular expression `"ra."` and the string `"ray"`, your function should return `true`.
-      The same regular expression on the string `"raymond"` should return `false`.
-    * Given the regular expression `".*at"` and the string `"chat"`, your function should return `true`.
-The same regular expression on the string `"chats"` should return `false`.
 * Problem #26
     * Given a singly linked list and an integer `k`, remove the kth last element from the list. `k` is guaranteed to be smaller than the length of the list.